The PR agency, the publishers and the disappearing lottery winners

 In each case, experts from the gambling site PlayCasino offered advice on what to do in such cases (and the business received links in the articles, which are valuable for SEO purposes).

-Press Gazette understands that attempts were made to contact the winners with lost and destroyed tickets, to explain they could still claim their winnings.
+Press Gazette understands that attempts were subsequently made to contact the winners with lost and destroyed tickets to explain they could still claim their winnings.

 Under National Lottery policies, users can make a claim for lost, stolen or destroyed tickets within 30 days of purchase, providing details such as their name and where and when the ticket was purchased, and whether the shop has CCTV.